Welcome To Sacramento Law Group LLP

 Chapter 7 Bankruptcy

 Chapter 7 is dubbed the “liquidation” bankruptcy, but most Chapter 7 cases do not involve the sale or liquidation of assets.
 In fact, most Chapter 7 cases are “no asset” cases since there are no nonexempt assets to liquidate.
 As your attorney will tell you, in Chapter 7 there are exempt and nonexempt assets.
 Exempt assets entitle the owner to all or part of the cash value of the asset.
-In real life, if an asset is entirely or mostly exempt the Trustee won’t incur the cost of liquidating it only to give the money to its owner.
+In real life, if an asset is entirely or mostly exempt under California bankruptcy exemption law the Trustee won’t incur the cost of liquidating it only to give the money to its owner.
 Consequently, people filing for Chapter 7 usually do not lose assets that are entirely or mostly exempt.
 In contrast, nonexempt assets can be sold in Chapter 7 by the Trustee.
 After selling an asset, the Trustee will distribute the proceeds to creditors.